 This is the right pose that does not usually require plenty of effort but will offer an excellent stretch for tight hips and lower back.

 Lie on your back, bend your knees, and hold onto the skin edges of your feet together with your hands.
 Gently use your upper body strength to tug your knees toward the bed.
-Stay like this for five deep breaths, then release.
+Stay in this position for five counts of deep breaths, then release.

 This pose feels amazing if you’ve got a tense lower back.
 Lie on your back, hold onto your big toes and straighten your legs out as wide as you’ll.
 Keep your head and shoulders relaxed on the bed, enjoying this stretch for five deep breaths.